When parameterizing test cases with different variable values, you can

 How to Insert Test Data?

-If you are using the debugger, click Stop to close the debugger before defining new test data.
+If you are using the GUI Functional Test debugger, click Stop to close the debugger before defining new test data.

-- Open a GUI Functional Test and go to the Configuration tab of the scenario.
+- Open a Test and go to the Configuration tab.

 - Click Test Data.